CPTPP partner: New Zealand

 How the CPTPP helps Canada-New Zealand trade and investment

-- The CPTPP will establish duty-free access for trade in goods between Canada and New Zealand, eliminating tariffs for key Canadian exports, including:
+- The CPTPP strengthens the rules-based trading environment and provide enhanced market access for exporters and investors, and establishes duty-free access for trade in goods between Canada and New Zealand, eliminating tariffs for key Canadian exports, including:

 - pork (tariffs of 5% will be eliminated within two years)

-- prepared potatoes, including french fries (tariff of 5% will be eliminated upon entry into force) and
+- prepared potatoes, including french fries (tariff of 5% were eliminated upon entry into force) and

-- ice wine (tariff of 5% will be eliminated upon entry into force)
+- ice wine (tariff of 5% were eliminated upon entry into force)

-- lobster (tariffs of up to 5% will be eliminated upon entry into force) and
+- lobster (tariffs of up to 5% were eliminated upon entry into force) and

-- fish fats and oils (tariffs of 5% will be eliminated upon entry into force)
+- fish fats and oils (tariffs of 5% were eliminated upon entry into force)

-- sheets for veneering (tariffs up to 5% will be eliminated upon entry into force);
+- sheets for veneering (tariffs up to 5% were eliminated upon entry into force);

 - plywood and veneer panels (tariffs of 50% will be eliminated within seven years) and